spatialthoughts/qgis-tutorials/source/docs/3/advanced_georeferencing.rst

   .. image:: /static/3/advanced_georeferencing/images/05.png
      :align: center

 6. The :guilabel:`Georeferencer` window will be docked at the bottom of the main QGIS window.
-Let us load the image file by clicking the :guilabel:`Open Raster` icon in the :guilabel:`Georeference` window and navigate to the downloaded JPG file and click :guilabel:`Open.`
+Let us load the image file by clicking the :guilabel:`Open Raster` icon in the :guilabel:`Georeference` window and navigating to the downloaded JPG file.
+Click :guilabel:`Open.`

   .. image:: /static/3/advanced_georeferencing/images/06.png
      :align: center